projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-virt-interrupt.rst

 - physical-to-virtual interrupt mapping for a pass-thru device, and
 - the process of VMX interrupt/exception injection.

-A standard VM never owns any physical interrupts, all interrupts received by Guest OS come from a virtual interrupt injected by vLAPIC, vIOAPIC or vPIC.
-Such virtual interrupts are triggered either from a pass-through device or from I/O mediators in SOS via hypercalls.
+A standard VM never owns any physical interrupts; all interrupts received by the Guest OS come from a virtual interrupt injected by vLAPIC, vIOAPIC, or vPIC.
+Such virtual interrupts are triggered either from a pass-through device or from I/O mediators in the Service VM via hypercalls.
 The :ref:`interrupt-remapping` section discusses how the hypervisor manages the mapping between physical and virtual interrupts for pass-through devices.
 However, a hard RT VM with LAPIC pass-through does own the physical